The Oval Portrait: Critical reception and impact

 The story inspired elements in the 1891 novel The Picture of Dorian Gray by Oscar Wilde.
 Five years before the novel's publication, Wilde had praised Poe's rhythmical expression.
 In Wilde's novel, the portrait gradually reveals the evil of its subject rather than that of its artist.

 A similar plot is also used in Nathaniel Hawthorne's 1843 tale "The Birth-Mark".

-There are similar elements in "The Fall of the House of Usher", such as a painter, his lover/model in a remote setting and especially their obsessions about inanimate objects that are living (the house of Usher, the painting in Portrait).
-In 1928 a French film-maker, Jean Epstein, filmed La Chute de la Maison Usher which combined both stories.
+There are similar elements in "The Fall of the House of Usher", such as a painter, his lover/model in a remote setting and especially their obsessions about inanimate objects that are living (the house in "The Fall of the House of Usher" and the painting in "The Oval Portrait").
+In 1928, a French film-maker, Jean Epstein, filmed La Chute de la Maison Usher which combined both stories.
 Artist Richard Corben combined them in his 2012 adaptation after adapting each on their own.